sjmiller8182/sjmiller8182.github.io/_posts/2020-04-15-blog-post-3.md

 array([2, 1, 4])
 ```

-`np.asarray` is a really useful function for coercing arguments of a function to arrays.
+`np.asarray` is a really useful function for coercing arguments of a function to `ndarrays`.
 In functions that typically accept arrays, it is common also accept any 'list\_like' or 'array\_like' object.
-Any function that takes an 'array\_like' object, expecting to use it like an array, must convert it to an array internally.
+Any function that takes an 'array\_like' object, expecting to use it like an `ndarray`, must convert it to an array internally.
 However, if an `ndarray` is passed to the function, there is no need to use `np.array` which will create a copy of the array.
-Istead, use `np.asarray` which will check if the input object is an array or exposes an `__array__`
+Instead, use `np.asarray` which will check if the input object is an array or exposes an `__array__`
  (i.e. it contains an array representation like pd.DataFrame, pd.Series)
  and will only create a new `ndarray` when necessary.